 Homemade Sanitizer Spray

 This DIY disinfectant sanitizer spray is what I use for everyday cleaning and sanitizing.
 We have a lot of child toys so I keep a big bottle on hand.
 It is natural and safe while still doing a great job of cleaning toys and much more.

 - 1 cup distilled water

 - 30 drops lavender essential oil (find pure organic lavender EO here)

-This method works for: All toys that can tolerate being sprayed with water.
+This homemade disinfectant spray works for all toys that can tolerate being sprayed with water.
 For electronic toys, I spray a cloth with the sanitizing spray first and then wipe toys.

 What did you think of this homemade sanitizer spray?